 |Example (internal)||An EPSRC-funded author wishes to publish in Frontiers in Psychiatry.
 The journal is fully open access, meaning the article processing charge is covered by the UKRI block grant held by the University.||

 Most hybrid journals or platforms used by Informatics authors are hosted by publishers now committed to a transformative model of open access (e.g. IEEE, ACM) and some will have an existing read and publish deal with the University (e.g. Elsevier, Springer).
 Where a deal is not in place, the University preference is for green open access which aligns with Plan S. An EPSRC-funded author who wishes to publish in e.g. IEEE Computer Graphics and Applications would not normally see the article processing charge covered by the UKRI block grant.
 Instead, compliance with UKRI policy is achieved by depositing a copy of the author's accepted manuscript in Pure under a CC-BY licence, also in line with the University's Research Publications and Copyright Policy.

 |An author wishes to publish in the Elsevier journal Computer Networks.
 The University has a transformative agreement with Elsevier, and the author can thus publish their article gold open access without charge.
 By contrast, if the chosen platform (e.g. ACM) has a transformative publishing model but there isn't a transformative agreement in place between the publisher and the University, the author's path to compliance is via green open access (deposit of the accepted manuscript in Pure).|

 Page and colour charges are not within scope of Plan S, and are not covered by the UKRI block grant.

 Guidance and consultation

-In response to feedback received during the consultation period, cOAlition S published the updated Plan S principles and implementation plan in May 2019.
+In response to the feedback received during the consultation period, cOAlition S published the updated Plan S principles and implementation plan in May 2019.